Self-Learning Threshold-Based Load Balancing: Simulations

-We proceed to assess the upper bound \eqref{eq: upper bound for teq} for the time until the threshold settles.
-Figure~\ref{fig: time until settling} shows trajectories of two systems with $\lambda = 5.5$, $n = 500$ and different initial conditions; in both cases $\alpha = 0.93$ satisfies \eqref{eq: optimality condition on alpha}.
-While in the initially empty system $\ell_n$ settles at $\flambda = 5$ almost exactly at $\bar{t}_{\eq}$, in the initially overloaded system $\ell_n$ settles several units of time before $\bar{t}_\eq$.
-In both cases the threshold settles quickly in less than the average time needed to execute three tasks.
-In Figure \ref{fig: time until settling} we can also see the trajectories of $q_n(\flambda)$ and $q_n(\clambda)$ after the threshold has settled at the optimal value.
-The former trajectories present very subtle oscillations, whereas the latter exhibit more variability.
-This coincides with Theorem \ref{the: diffusion limit in the non-integer case}, which suggests that the deviations of $q_n(\flambda)$ from one are of order $\log (n) / n$ and that those of $q_n(\clambda)$ from $\lambda - \flambda$ are of order $1 / \sqrt{n}$.
+We now evaluate the upper bound \eqref{ch2-eq: upper bound for teq} for the time until the threshold settles at the optimal value.
+Figure \ref{ch2-fig: time until settling} shows trajectories of systems with different initial conditions, where \eqref{ch2-eq: optimality condition on alpha} holds.
+In both cases $\ell_n$ reaches an equilibrium value quickly, in less than the average amount of time required to execute three tasks.
+In the initially empty system $\ell_n$ settles at $\flambda$ almost exactly at $\bar{t}_{\eq}$, but in the initially overloaded system the threshold reaches an equilibrium value several units of time before $\bar{t}_\eq$.